sfeister/twang/documentation/Hardware.md

 By Dr. Scott Feister

-January 16, 2020
+Updated March 2, 2025

 In this guide, I will skim over the steps of setting up your hardware.
 The target audience is a middle school student or teacher.
-Prior to beginning this guide, you should have read the guide on Laser Safety and completed the guide on Preparing your Pi.
+Prior to beginning this guide, you should have read the guide on Laser Safety.

+## Example circuit layouts

+* For a ten-string laser harp, you could build the circuits shown in [the Harp circuit diagram](https://github.com/sfeister/twang/raw/master/diagrams/HarpCircuitDiagram.pdf).

+* For a six-string laser guitar with five unique chords, you could build the circuits shown in [the Guitar circuit diagram](https://github.com/sfeister/twang/raw/master/diagrams/GuitarCircuitDiagram.pdf).

 ## 3D print your phototransistor and laser mounts